 The timeline for alcohol withdrawal varies from one individual to another.
 It also depends on certain factors.
-For a person addicted to alcohol, stopping drinking is a welcome idea.
+For a person addicted to alcohol, stopping drinking should be a welcome idea.
 However, such a person must do it in a medically advisable manner.

 Seeking medical advice is critical because abrupt withdrawal from alcohol can be life-threatening.
 Alcohol withdrawal symptoms range in severity.
 While some are mild, others are very severe.
-The latter category can become so intense and cause a person long term damage, illness, or death.
+The latter category can become so intense and cause a long-term damage, illness, or death.

 In this article, you will gain more knowledge about how long alcohol withdrawal takes.
 You will also learn about the symptoms of withdrawing from alcohol and how to treat them.